OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/automatically-track-third-party-helm-charts/index.md

 Triggers can be created directly from the deployment process by clicking the **Create a trigger** link, or by navigating to the **Triggers** page and clicking **Add Trigger**.

-Enter a name and a select which images you'd like to watch for updates.
+Enter a name and a select which container images or Helm charts you'd like to watch for updates.
-In our case our Default channel has a lifecycle that will automatically deploy to our Development environment for testing, but we'll touch more on that later.
+In this example, the Default channel has a lifecycle that will automatically deploy to the Development environment for testing, more on that later.

 :::figure
 ![Helm chart create trigger](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-create-trigger.png)
 :::

-Once the trigger is created, we can now watch the triggers execution history.
-Within a couple of minutes you'll see your very first release created!
+Once the trigger is created, you can watch the triggers execution history.
+Within a couple of minutes you'll see your very first release created.

 :::figure
 ![Helm chart trigger history](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-trigger-history.png)